Putting Together Your Sustainable Beauty Routine: 10 Tips

-If you’ve found yourself on this blog it’s probably because, like me, you’re something of a product addict.
+If you’ve found yourself on Live That Glow it’s probably because, like me, you’re something of a product addict.

 I mean the sort of addict who preps for a long weekend by packing two tops, one pair of jeans, and 20 beauty products.

 Or the sort of addict who will happily go without buying a new pair of work shoes, even if they are on *the very edge* of acceptable public use, as long you’re fully stocked with cleanser.

 Skincare has always been my passion- from trying out new brands to testing different ingredients and formulas, I really do love it all.

 All that fun does come at a cost though: according to the British Beauty Council, up to 95 per cent of beauty packaging is thrown away.
 Most of this is single use plastic which can take up to 450 years to naturally decompose in a landfill.

 So recently I’ve become far more aware of the impact of my beauty addiction on both product and packaging waste, and I’ve set myself something of a challenge to cut back as much as I can on my personal beauty waste.

 This is new, up-to-date information.
 We updated this article in July 2023 to add further tips, complete with new stats.

 It’s that sinking feeling…you’ve bought a product you were really looking forward to trying- and that everyone else on the planet seems to love- but it leaves your skin irritated and unhappy.